 - 21 ounce can Lucky Leaf Raspberry Fruit Filling and Topping

-Beat butter, cream cheese, and almond extract together until well-combined.
+Beat butter, cream cheese, flour, and almond extract together until well-combined.

 Cover dough, and chill until firm.**

 Preheat oven to 400Grease and flour a 24-cup mini muffin tin.

 Divide chilled dough between the mini muffin cups, pressing dough into the bottom and up the sides.